- 1 Day 1

 Dinner at Mango Mango (7 p.m.)

 After your fitting, head down to Mango Mango restaurant located on An Hoi, right on the river’s edge.
-It’s owned and run by local, well-travelled Chef Duc Tran, who has taken his experiences abroad and used them to put an intercontinental take on his favourite Vietnamese dishes.
+Owned and run by local, well-travelled Chef Duc Tran.
+He has taken his experiences abroad and used them to put an intercontinental take on his favourite Vietnamese dishes.
 Apart from the ideal location and superb food, Mango Mango is known for having some of the best cocktails in town.

 Evening Stroll Through the Night Market (8:30 p.m.)

 As you walk into Mango Mango, you won’t help but notice the small but vibrant Night Market right next to the restaurant.
 Not only does the market have snacks and desserts, but they also have a variety of vendors selling clothing, homewares and souvenirs.
 One souvenir that stands out this time of the evening are Hoi An’s famous lanterns as they light up the market and create a magical setting.
 There are a number of shops with lanterns for sale for you to admire and even grab a classic Instagram shot to conclude day 2 of your 3 days in Hoi An.

-For your third and final day in Hoi An, take it easy!
+For your final day in your 3 days in Hoi An, take it easy!
 Today is a good mix of relaxation and cultural activities—a perfect way to end your time in this incredible town.

 Breakfast at Your Accommodation (7 a.m.)